Step 1: Your property valuation

-The first step to moving is to choose an estate agent to visit your property to assess what your home is worth.
-We will give you both a marketing price and a price we would expect to achieve.
+The first step to selling is to choose an estate agent to visit your property to assess what your home is worth.
+Coopers will give you both a marketing price and a price we would expect to achieve.
 Our aim is to achieve you the highest possible price within a time frame to suit you.
-At this stage we would discuss the moving process, our fees, and our marketing strategy whilst answering any questions you may have.
+At this stage we would discuss the selling process, our fees and our marketing strategy whilst answering any questions you may have.
 We will also show you a selection of comparable properties we have sold to validate our valuation.

-Once you have instructed Coopers the EPC (energy performance certificate) and the professional photography will be carried out along with a detailed floor plan which will form the basis of our marketing literature and marketing methods.
-An opportunity will be given to amend and approve these before your property is placed formally onto websites and sent out to prospective buyers.
-All of our sales agents will then visit your property giving them an insight into its key selling features.
+Once you have instructed Coopers the Energy Performance Certificate (EPC) and the professional photography will be carried out along with a detailed floor plan which will form the basis of our marketing literature and marketing methods.
+An opportunity will be given to amend and approve these before your property is placed onto websites and sent out to prospective buyers.
+All of our sales team will then visit your property giving them an insight into its key selling features.

-The successful conclusion to the sale of your home or any onward purchase can be reliant on the instruction of an efficient solicitor who has expertise in the conveyance process along with a good understanding of the local area.
+The successful sale of your home or any onward purchase can be reliant on the instruction of an efficient solicitor who has expertise in the conveyance process along with a good understanding of the local area.
 It is advisable to carry out research and make a decision before placing your property onto the market.
-Coopers would be able to help with recommendations and in many cases the relationship with the solicitor is key for the transaction to run smoothly and overcome any issues that may arise.
+Coopers can help you with recommendations as in many cases the relationship with the solicitor is key for the transaction to run smoothly and overcome any issues that may arise.

-Everyone has heard of the old tricks, brew a pot of coffee or bake some bread.
+Everyone has heard of the old tricks; brew a pot of coffee or bake some bread.
 Not very realistic when you work, have a family or several viewings on a daily basis but there are a few things you can do.
-You never get a second chance to make a first impression, make sure the front garden is tidy and the hallway is clear of newspapers and leaflets, open the curtains and turn the lights on.
-If there are any minor issues get them fixed.
-Once again our agents would be on hand to offer advice.
+You never get a second chance to make a first impression.
+Make sure the front garden is tidy and the hallway is clear of newspapers and leaflets, open the curtains and turn the lights on.
+If there are any minor issues we would suggest you get them fixed.
+Our team will be on hand to offer advice.

 Any offer made on your property will be communicated in writing along with any particular conditions of the offer.
 Coopers will check your buyer’s ability to proceed by exploring both their buying position and their financial situation which will help you in deciding whether or not to accept the offer.

 Once the buyers' mortgage offer (if required) has been confirmed and all enquiries including searches have been agreed, both parties will sign contracts and agree a completion date.
-The availability of your removal company on completion day will need to be confirmed whilst your buyers pay their solicitor a deposit (normally 10%).
+In addition, your buyers will pay their solicitor the deposit (normally 10%) and, if required, you would need to contact your removal company to confirm the completion day.
 The solicitors will then exchange contracts and your sale will become legally binding.